What Foods Are Good for My Teeth and Gums?

 If you do snack, be selective with the type of snack.

 When should I brush my teeth when snacking?

 Remember to brush and floss after snacking to avoid developing cavities.
 If you can’t brush and floss, we recommend rinsing your mouth with water to reduce the amount of residual food debris and plaque.

 If you plan on eating or drinking acidic foods or beverages, make sure to brush your teeth beforehand.

 It’s best not to brush your teeth right after consuming acidic foods to avoid further eroding your enamel.

 So, if you plan on consuming acidic foods, make sure to brush your teeth beforehand.
 Otherwise, wait at least 2 hours after consuming acids before brushing your teeth.

-When drinking acidic beverages, your Calgary dentist recommends using a straw to reduce the amount of acidic contact with your teeth.
+When drinking acidic beverages, our dentist, Dr. My Le recommends using a straw to reduce the amount of acidic contact with your teeth.